 Alessandra has been working in the field of domestic violence for 20 years and has covered many areas of expertise.
 She has advocated and worked for victims of domestic violence as a shelter worker, psychologist, researcher, manager, trainer, and in fund and conscious raising at a local (Association Artemisia), provincial (Equal Opportunities of the Province of Florence), regional, national and European level (European Women’s Lobby & WWP-EN).
 She founded and ran the first Centre in Italy working with perpetrators (CAM – Centre for abusive men), and set up the National Italian Network of work with perpetatrors (Relive).
 Additionally, Alessandra has published articles and books for the general public (Shifting power: Romano, 2012,; Da uomo a uomo: Erickson, 2015; Dire di no alla violenza domestica: Angeli, 2016).

-Before establishing the European Network, he was the CEO of Dissens e.V., a German non-profit organisation, that is doing (European) research and development projects on masculinities and gender issues.
-Since the formal foundation of WWP in 2014 he is working as executive director of the Network.
+Before helping establish WWP EN, Ralf was the CEO of Dissens e.V., a German non-profit organisation, doing (European) research and development projects on masculinities and gender issues, which he co-founded in 1989.

 Following an education in economics, Dietlind worked in foreign trade enterprises for a long time.
 Afterwards, she was employed in the field of tax consulting and finally handled all things concerning accounting and staff administration in a company near Berlin.
 Additionally, she worked as a freelancer accountant for several printing and craft firms.
 As a reliable member of the WWP EN team, Dietlind keeps track of all financial and administrative tasks.